dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/drawingitem.md

 **Return Value**

-Returns the corresponding Note object based on the provided name.
+The corresponding `Note` object based on the provided name.

 ## hasNote